-Definition: Gelato is the Italian version of ice cream and it differs from American ice cream in a few basic ways.
+Gelato is the Italian version of ice cream and it differs from American ice cream in a few basic ways: its denseness, its sugar content and its temperature.

 Gelato differs from ice cream in another respect, which has to do with how much sugar it contains, with gelato having perhaps 10 percent higher sugar content.